 AdWords Scripts are powerful lines of code that essentially speak to your AdWords account to edit almost any element within your account, create new ones, and even automate AdWords reports for you.
+If you are running paid search campaigns, you need to understand how they can help perfomance.

 Advertisers can use scripts to adjust their bids by certain parameters.
 For instance, you can use a script to perform the following: increase bids by 10% for all keywords that have more than 5 conversions and a Click Through Rate higher than 5%, but don’t raise the bids by more than £1.50 in ad group A within campaign B. This kind of optimisation would not only take a long time but would also be a very tedious endeavour insofar as accomplishing this manually.